padre-lab-eu/pypads-examples/README.md

 # pypads-examples

-Example python files for PyPads.
+This repository holds simple examples for the usage of PyPads.
+For notebook integration another repository exists.